zxeenu/heavy-telegram-bot/README.md

 ## Insights

-### Event-Driven Architecture & React is Surpassingly Similar
+### Event-Driven Architecture & React Development is Surpassingly Similar

 Event-based programming has a remarkably similar feel to React programming.
 Both paradigms share fundamental patterns that make the mental model transferable: